AhmadHamouda/transaction-service/README.md

 # Transactions Services Statistics

-The service is to calculate realtime statistic from the last 60 seconds.
+The service is to calculate real time statistic from the last 60 seconds.

 ## Transactions Services Statistics API: